 Abstract:

 Biological invasions can threaten biodiversity by outcompeting native species and disrupting food webs.
-Invasive species are now ranked as a leading driver of biodiversity and protected species declines around the world.
-In temperate forests of eastern North America understory plant communities are frequently dominated by invasive woody shrubs and trees.
+Invasive species are now ranked as a leading driver of biodiversity and imperiled species declines around the world.
+In temperate forests of eastern North America, understory plant communities are frequently dominated by invasive woody shrubs and trees.
 For many species of insectivorous birds and mammals, there is concern that these invasive plants can threaten populations by providing fewer food resources and/or foods of lower quality.
-Conservation practitioners expend significant resources to remove invasive plants, but experimental evidence that such practices improve food abundance or quality to wildlife is limited.
+Conservation practitioners expend significant resources to remove invasive plants, but evidence that such practices improve food abundance or quality to wildlife is surprisingly limited.
 Using a bird exclusion experiment, we compared arthropod abundance, biomass, and quality (protein content of herbivores and spiders), and bird foraging intensity among four invasive and six native woody plant species in a Connecticut, USA forest.
-Analysis of arthropods abundance, biomass, nutritional quality, and foraging intensity revealed instances where native trees were actually poorer foraging opportunities for songbirds compared to certain species of invasive shrubs.
+Analysis of arthropods abundance, biomass, nutritional quality, and foraging intensity revealed instances where native trees were actually poorer foraging resources for songbirds than certain species of invasive shrubs.
 Some invasive species, such as honeysuckle (Lonicera morrowii), supported higher arthropod biomass and protein content than the native plants.
 Conversely, Japanese barberry had fewer arthropods overall and arthropods of lower protein quality compared to native shrubs.
 Contrary to predictions from other food web experiments, the predation effects of birds were of similar magnitude on native and invasive plants, demonstrating that insectivorous songbirds foraged as intensively on the invasive plants as they did on the native plants.
 We recommend a more nuanced, regionally tailored and species-specific approach to invasive plant management that targets species that provide low-quality foraging opportunities relative to the quality of the local native plant community.

 Introduction: